nfurfaro/Password-Forge-App/README.md

 ##Tests

-Testing is a work in progress for this project, and uses Enzyme, Mocha and Chai.
+Testing is a work in progress for this project, and uses Selenium-webdriver, Mocha and Chai.
 Currently working to set up selenium-webdriver as well.

 * Enzyme (http://airbnb.io/enzyme/index.html)
 * Mocha (https://mochajs.org/)